-It is normal to cough up blood-tinged (pink) sputum for a few days.
+It’s normal to cough up blood-tinged, or pink, sputum for a few days.

 Although the procedure carries some risks, they’re low.
 This test provides important diagnostic information.
 It may help you avoid a much riskier, major surgery.

 Complications of bronchoscopy are extremely rare.
 However, risks include: